WintDev/actions/README.md

 ### <a name="build-deploy-container"></a>build-deploy-container (build-deploy-container.yml)
 Call this workflow to build a Docker Container, push to an Azure Container Registry (ACR) and deploy a Container App.

+By default this workflow will grant the deployed container app read access to the default app configuration resource used by Wint container apps.
+It will also grant read access to a key vault matching the __environment__ input value.
+See the __Inputs__ section for more information regarding how to modify the access behavior.

 #### Inputs
 - login-server
   -The **URL** of the ACR.
 It will default to [wintcontainer](wintcontainer.azurecr.io).